Optical Network Digital Twin -- Practical Use Cases and Architecture: Abstract

 \section{Abstract}

 With the widespread adoption of AI, machine-to-machine communications are rapidly increasing, reshaping the requirements for optical networks.
 Recent advances in Gaussian noise modeling for digital coherent transmission have raised expectations for digital-twin-based operation.
 However, unlike digital twins in wireless communication, which are already well established, significant barriers remain for commercialization in optical networks.
-This paper discusses the evolving requirements of optical networks in the AI era and proposes an Optical Network Digital Twin architecture that enables flexible end-to-end light path operation beyond conventional management.
-The value propositions of the proposed architecture, its evolutionary steps toward commercialization, and key research challenges for practical deployment are presented.
+This paper discusses the evolving requirements of optical networks in the AI era and proposes a practical Optical Network Digital Twin architecture enabling dynamic and Quality of Transmission aware operation beyond conventional management.
+Representative use cases, including operator-driven optimization, user–operator collaboration, and multi-operator interconnection, are presented, along with the architectural framework and key challenges toward practical deployment.